 You’ll also learn how inspiring, energizing, and impactful being an advocate can be—and come away with the training and tools to continue these efforts at the national, state, and local levels.

-The networking reception, orientation, and briefings will be held at the Washington Plaza Hotel, 10 Thomas Circle, NW, Washington, DC 20005.
-AAM has secured a block of rooms at a discounted rate of $199 per night.
+In previous years, the networking reception, orientation, and briefings have been held at the Washington Plaza Hotel, located at 10 Thomas Circle, NW, Washington, DC 20005.
+AAM typically secures a block of rooms at a discounted rate.

 - Ronald Reagan Washington National Airport (DCA) – located 5 miles from hotel